nygardk/react-break/README.md

 `breakComponentGenerator` is a utility function that allows you to create custom components for breaking the layout, with declarative names.

+First you constructing the generator by calling it with the breakpoints object (key-value pairs of breakpoint name and the pixel value).
 It returns a function that takes two parameters, layout method and a breakpoint name.

 ## License